javier-iaa/MIARMA/README.md

 This will generate an output file with 2 columns: time and flux.
 See below a plot illustrating the interpolation of the gaps after transit removal.

 <img src="Tests/KIC10666592.png" width=800 />

+A second example provided in Tests folder is Kepler-69, a system with multiple exoplanets detected.
+The Jupyter notebook provides full instructions to download and prepare data from MAST using Lightkurve, a Python package for Kepler and TESS data analysis (Lightkurve Collaboration, 2018).
+Transit parameters are obtained through BLS periodogram and each transit is remove periodically.
+Finally, the file ``Kepler-69_PDCSAP_masked.dat`` generated contains the light curve after removing the transits.
+This file is passed as input to MIARMA to interpolate the gaps producing the evenly sampled data file ``Kepler-69_PDCSAP_masked.agfs``.

 Getting In Touch, and Getting Involved
 --------------------------------------